Clarkson 'horrified' for hurt caused by hate-filled Markle column

 Clarkson gained worldwide fame as presenter of motoring show Top Gear.
 The BBC dropped him in 2015 for an “unprovoked physical and verbal attack” on a colleague.

-The Duke and Duchess of Sussex, as Harry and Meghan are officially known, stepped down from royal duties in March 2020, saying they wanted to forge new lives in the United States away from media harassment.
+The Duke and Duchess of Sussex, as Prince Harry and his wife Meghan are officially known, stepped down from royal duties in March 2020, saying they wanted to forge new lives in the US away from media harassment.

-In a six-part Netflix documentary series which concluded last week, Meghan spoke about her treatment by the media leaving her feeling suicidal.
+In a six-part Netflix documentary series that concluded last week, Meghan spoke about her treatment by the media leaving her feeling suicidal.

 In a statement posted on Twitter on Monday, Clarkson said: “Oh dear.
 I’ve rather put my foot in it.
 In a column I wrote about Meghan, I made a clumsy reference to a scene in Game of Thrones and this has gone down badly with a great many people.”